piterpy/confobo/README.md

 * Allows to select the event/talk user is being attending
 * Allows to vote (choice out of 5 stars) for the current event
 * Allows to pass a question to the speaker/host of the current event
+* Allows to send a message to the conference's helpdesk

 ### Venue